⚡ The Quick Scoop

 🎥 The 360 Creator's Struggle

 Filming in canyons like the Black Box is incredibly tricky.
 In wider slots, putting a 360 camera on a tall stick above your head is easy, but in these tighter, low-ceiling slots?
 It's a nightmare!
-You have to be so incredibly careful not to scrape the lenses on unseen overhangs.
 I have gone through at least three 360 cameras because I accidentally scraped them against a low ceiling I didn't see!
-Using a tripod helps, but only if the slot isn't super narrow.
 It's a delicate dance!

 A journey into a place that feels like something out of Middle-earth!
-Unlike the smooth sandstone of Southern Utah, this hidden canyon in Moroni is carved from unique conglomerate rock—it looks like millions of river rocks cemented together!
-It features fun bouldering obstacles and a beautiful waterfall at the end.
-(Difficulty: Moderate)
+Unlike the smooth sandstone of Southern Utah, this hidden canyon is carved from unique conglomerate rock—it looks like millions of river rocks cemented together!
+(Difficulty: Level 2)

-Ready to hit the trails?
-After exploring all 19 of these canyons (and making a lot of mistakes along the way!), here is exactly what I pack, how I get the best shots, and a brief moment of silence for the gear I've lost.
+After exploring all 21 of these canyons (and making a lot of mistakes along the way!), here is exactly what I pack, how I get the best shots, and a brief moment of silence for the gear I've lost.

-- 🤳 The Extra-Long Stick: My mega 360 selfie-stick.
-It's much easier to maneuver in narrow spaces than a bulky tripod, and it lets me get that perfect "floating" perspective.
-(Just don't scrape the ceiling!)
+My mega 360 selfie-stick.
+It's much easier to maneuver in narrow spaces than a bulky tripod.

-- 🧦 Neoprene Waterproof Socks: These are absolute lifesavers for Kanarraville, Zebra, and Tunnel slot where deep, freezing water is completely unavoidable!
+Absolute lifesavers for Kanarraville and Tunnel slot where deep, freezing water is unavoidable!

-- 🔦 Double Headlamps: Not one, but two heavy-duty headlamps.
-It gets incredibly dark deep in the earth, and since my 360 camera records everything, I need it to see in every direction!
+It gets incredibly dark deep in the earth.
+Since my 360 camera records everything, I need it to see in every direction!

 Slot canyons break all the normal rules of photography!
 Usually, the golden rule of nature photography is to shoot during the "Golden Hour" (sunrise or sunset).
 But inside a deep slot canyon?
 Sunrise and sunset leave you in complete, pitch-black shadow.